coredns/rfc/GSoC_Proposal.md

 <p align = "center" ><a href="https://www.codecogs.com/eqnedit.php?latex=Loss_{AE}&space;=&space;\frac{1}{m}\sum_{i&space;=1}^{m}(F(X_i)&space;-&space;X_i)^2" target="_blank"><img src="https://latex.codecogs.com/gif.latex?Loss_{AE}&space;=&space;\frac{1}{m}\sum_{i&space;=1}^{m}(F(X_i)&space;-&space;X_i)^2" title="Loss_{AE} = \frac{1}{m}\sum_{i =1}^{m}(F(X_i) - X_i)^2" /></a></p>

-Where, _F(X<sub>i</sub>)_ represnts the output of the Autoencoder, when the input data is _X<sub>i</sub>
+Where, _F(X<sub>i</sub>)_ represnts the output of the Autoencoder, when the input data is _X<sub>i</sub>_.

 Since the data metrics are time dependant, a small modification would have to be done, to the input 'image' of the Convolutional Autoencoder.
-The input to the C
+In our case the time dependant metrics would be stacked up as a FIFO stack and used as the input to the Autoencoder.
+The input to the FIFO stack are the latest data mertrics.
+The size of the FIFO stack is a hyperparamter and can be changed depending on the results obtained during training.

+#### Inferences from the Model

+Once the Autoencoder has been trained, the model will be tested on anomalous data metrics (these can be filtered out based on the 'rules' described in Prometheus).
+An _L<sub>2</sub>_ norm will be calcualted between the mean of the latent representation of the anomaly free data metrics and the anomalous data metrics.
+The lowest _L<sub>2</sub>_ norm will be considered a threshold, and any latent vector whose distance from the mean that is greater than the threshold is cnosidered to be dereived from anomalous data.

+Retraining would be

 This is the meat of the document, where you explain your proposal.
 If you have multiple alternatives, be sure to use sub-sections for better separation of the